Dog-Safe Gardening Guide

 Dogs can be taught where they're permitted and where they are not.
 Learn how things like raised beds can protect plantings from scampering paws and swinging tails.

 Give dogs places to practice their excavation skills without disrupting your garden beds, preferably in shaded locations.
 You might entice them to use it by lightly burying (as they watch you) a treat-filled chew toy.
+After all that rolling around in the dirt, it's good to do some basic dog grooming and clean up.

 Leave a plant-free zone around the perimeter of your yard; dogs instinctively (and repeatedly) cruise boundaries and fence lines.